ishfulthinking/fitbit-rays/README.md

 ### Features
 📅 Day of the week and date
-🔋 Battery level percentage and bar
+🔋 Battery level percentage and bar (also changes color when battery low)
 ❤ Heart rate with corresponding zone info (resting, fat burn, or cardio/peak)
 🥇 Fitness goal progress visuals (distance goal is scaled based on user's selected units)
 ⛅ Weather and stairs climbed stats are visible by tapping the screen to toggle which info is displayed!